 - a trust account must be audited each financial year

-- an annual return for the period ending 30 June of that year must be provided to Building Standards and Occupational Licensing by 30 September each year
+- an annual return for the period ending 30 June of that year must be provided to Consumer, Building and Occupational Services by 30 September each year

 - the annual return must contain the following:

 - name and location of any trust account in which trust money has been deposited

 - the total amount if all contributions to the trust account